andres2901/NeotropicalBumbleBeesAssemblies/README.md

 * 2_Trinotate.sh: Annotates the function of predicted genes.
 * 3_non-coding_annotation.sh: Annotates non-coding RNAs.

-Transposable element identification using LTR_Pred for `TransposonUltimate`pipeline was performed manually with the following command:
+Transposable element identification using LTR_Pred for `TransposonUltimate`pipeline was performed manually, prior to running the `0_masking.sh` script.
+The command used was:

 ```
 source activate udocker_prod #activate conda environment with LTR_Pred